Practical advice and information to help organisations of any size better support their neurodivergent people.

 CEO and Founder, Differing Minds

-It’s important to understand the differences between different types of neurodiversity.
+Understanding neurodiversity in the workplace and recognising the differences between different types of neurodiversity is crucial for fostering an inclusive environment.
 Neurodivergent individuals do not all display the same attributes.
-And while the term is helpful to highlight problems it can also be unhelpful when explaining differences in thinking styles.
+And while the term is helpful to highlight problems, it can also be unhelpful when explaining the different types of neurodiversity and thinking styles.

 So, let’s clarify the terms we’re using and the differences between each type of neurodivergent thinking.